Red-cockaded Woodpecker (Dryobates borealis)

 - Life History

-- Red-cockaded Woodpeckers sleep (roost) and nest in cavities (holes) of live pine trees.
+- Red-cockaded woodpeckers sleep (roost) and nest in cavities (holes) in live pine trees.
 Cavities are built only in large, old pines.
-These woodpeckers live in family groups which may include the male and female, their chicks, and young adult "helpers".
-These "helpers", typically related young from previous nesting seasons, help build cavities and care for the future chicks.
+These woodpeckers live in family groups which may include the male and female, their chicks, and young adult "helpers."
+These "helpers," typically related male young from previous nesting seasons, help build cavities, defend the territory, and assist in incubating the eggs and feeding the chicks.
 Pecking a cavity in a live tree takes a long time, since the wood is very hard.
-The birds peck the bark around the entrance to get the sap (resin) flowing around the hole.
-The sticky sap keeps predators like snakes away from the nest cavity.
-They also eat insects found under the bark and along the branches of pine trees.
-Females lay 2 to 4 eggs during breeding season.
-A woodpecker group roosts and nests in a cluster of 1 to 30 cavity trees.
-Most clusters have some cavities under construction, some completed and in use, and some abandoned.
+After completing a cavity, the birds peck through the bark around the entrance to get the sap (resin) flowing around, to the side, and below the cavity entrance.
+The sticky sap keeps predators like rat snakes away from the nest cavity.
+They eat insects and other invertebrates found under the bark and along the branches of pine trees; some foraging (searching for food) can also occur on hardwood trees.
+A small part of their diet can also consist of fruits, berries, and seeds.
+Females lay 2 to 5 eggs in the male's cavity during breeding season.
+A woodpecker group roosts and nests in a cluster of 1 or more cavity trees.
+Most clusters have some cavities under construction, some completed and in use, and some previously used but currently abandoned.

 - Habitat